mselvan/stock-analysis/README.md

 - To get started, run `yarn install`
 - Run `yarn start` to get all the data setup
 - Run `yarn test` to run tests

+ps.
+If you just want to populate the database, use `yarn setup`